 Many organizers are surprised at the start-up costs.
 Here are just a few things to consider:

 Professional development is an important part of staying current in any field.
 This is one area many businesses overlook.
-While it may seem smart to cut this cost at the beginning, over time you will miss out on expertise and certifications that can give your company credibility and a competitive advantage.
+While it may seem smart to cut this cost initially, you will miss out on expertise and certifications that can give your company credibility and competitive advantage over time.

 Here are a few ways to stay current:

 - Books.
-Here are two useful lists of books you should read: The Ultimate Recommended Book List for Professional Organizers and Hoarding Essentials: Required Reading for Professional Organizers.
+Two useful lists of books you should read: The Ultimate Recommended Book List for Professional Organizers and Hoarding Essentials: Required Reading for Professional Organizers.

 - Classes and Webinars – I recommend taking several classes from NAPO.
 Start with 001 and 104 to learn about the field of professional organizing and how to start your business.